cucumber/aruba/CONTRIBUTING.md

 * Bump the version number in `lib/aruba/version.rb`
 * Make sure `History.md` is updated with the upcoming version number, and has entries for all fixes.
 * No need to add a `History.md` header at this point - this should be done when a new change is made, later.
+* If a major version is released, update the `still`-branch which points to "old" major version

 Now release it